Diffusion Models with Double Guidance: Generate with aggregated datasets: Compared Methods in Detail

-Although this fine-tuning approach is indeed genius, it is not without its drawbacks.
+Although this fine-tuning approach is indeed well-motivated, it still has several drawbacks.
 First, as a fine-tuning technique, it depends on a sufficiently strong pre-trained model.
-In our setting, this implies that one should first train $nn_{\theta}(X_t,t,C_1)$ on a $D^{(1)}$ with a huge sample size before performing fine-tuning on $D^{(2)}$.
+In our setting, this implies that one should first train $nn_{\theta}(X_t,t,C_1)$ on a $D^{(1)}$ with a huge sample size, then fine-tune $nn_{\theta, \psi}$ on $D^{(2)}$.
 In practice, such $D^{(1)}$ seldom exists.
-Second, the fine-tuning method was originally designed for datasets like $D^{(2)} = \{ X_0^{(2)}, C_1^{(2)}, C_2^{(2)} \}$ and the pair $(C_1,C_2)$ explicitly appears in (\ref{eq_rl_funetune_loss}).
+Second, the fine-tuning method was originally designed for datasets such as $D^{(2)} = \{ X_0^{(2)}, C_1^{(2)}, C_2^{(2)} \}$ and the pair $(C_1,C_2)$ explicitly appears in (\ref{eq_rl_funetune_loss}).
 In the case of (\ref{eq_function_map}), \cite{zhao_2025_adding_cond_by_rl} proposed using $C_1 \perp \!\!\! \perp C_2 |X_0$ to eliminate $C_1$ in the negative log-likelihood, and uniformly sampling $C_1$ then coupling it with samples in $C_2^{(2)}$.
 In other words, $(C_1,C_2)$ is drawn from $P_{C_1} \times P_{C_2}$ rather than $P_{C_1,C_2}$.
-Such replacement may undermine the $nn_{\theta,\psi}(X_t,t,C_1,C_2)$ when miss-match $(C_1,C_2)$ appears.
-Furthermore, the reward function is the negative log-likelihood only at the end of the reverse process, instead of the entire reverse process, which may impair the conditional control.
+Such replacement may undermine the fine-tuning of $nn_{\theta,\psi}(X_t,t,C_1,C_2)$ when miss-matched $(C_1,C_2)$ appears.
+Furthermore, the reward function is the negative log-likelihood only at the end of the reverse process (sparsity), instead of the entire reverse process, which may impair the conditional control.
 Finally, the scale of negative log-likelihood $\gamma$, is predetermined during training, preventing flexible adjustment at generation time.